ekawalec/webcamdarts-lobby-plus/README.md

 Script based on [Ultimate Webcamdarts Lobby by Antoine Maingeot](https://greasyfork.org/pl/scripts/401652-ultimate-webcamdarts-lobby)

-Customizable lists:
+Configurable lists (usernames comma separated and view style):
-* Frisnds
+* Friends
 * Black
 * Personal

+Configurable Voice options: enable/disable and EN/DE/PL

-Clickable user nick in chat window to show small menu with links:
+Clickable player nicks in chat windows to show small player menu with info:
 - player AVG
-- chat (to talk to user & game challenge)
+- chat link (to talk to user & game challenge)
-- profile (view user profile in new tab)
+- profile link (view user profile in new tab)

-It works with Favorities and on private chat window also :)
+It works with users on lists (Favourities etc) also.

-Voice configuration.
-Users list customization is fully refactored: Friends, Blscklist, Personal.
+Additional:

+**version 1.25
-Updated RWD with CSS refactor.
+* Updated RWD with CSS refactor.
-Added Lineicons fonts
+* Include Lineicons fonts for small icons used in player menus